average-kirigiri-enjoyer/PWA-text-editor/README.md

 ## Description

-This repository serves as a demo of data-persistence techniques & asset caching, plus the ability to 'download' a website as a 'Progressive Web Application' (PWA), allowing users to access a website as per a desktop application, or mobile app.
+This repository serves as a demo of data-persistence techniques & asset caching, plus the ability to 'download' a website as a 'Progressive Web Application' (PWA), allowing users to access a website as per a desktop application or mobile app.

 ## Usage